khanhvyho/example1618/README.md

 # example1618

-My name is:
+My name is: Bunny Ho

-My height is:
+My height is: 157 cm